pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

 Remove the specified element from the sorted set.
-The function returns `REDISMODULE_OK` on success, and `REDISMODULE_ERR` on one of the following conditions:
+The function returns `PHARMAVILLAGEMODULE_OK` on success, and `PHARMAVILLAGEMODULE_ERR` on one of the following conditions:

-* The key was not opened for writing.
+- The key was not opened for writing.
-* The key is of the wrong type.
+- The key is of the wrong type.

 The return value does NOT indicate the fact the element was really removed (since it existed) or not, just if the function was executed